Ace the UK Driving Theory Test 2025 – Zoom into Success! 🚗💨

 Question: 1 / 400

-What lights do puffin crossings have and what must you do at them?
+What type of lights do pelican crossings have and what must you do at them?

 Get further explanation with Examzify DeepDiveBeta